pkasindorf/charts/charts/daily-digest-mailer/v1.0.0/app-readme.md

 ## Chart Details

-This chart will do the following:
+This chart does the following:

-* Install the digestmailer service - a scalable mailer service
+* Installs the digestmailer service - a scalable mailer service